slusarz/dovecot-fts-flatcurve/README.md

 Options for the `fts_flatcurve` plugin setting:

+ - `auto_optimize` - The number of database revisions that occur before the index is automatically optimized in the background (integer, set to 0 to disable; DEFAULT: 500)
  - `commit_limit` - Commit a database after this many documents are updated (integer; DEFAULT: 100)
  - `no_position` - Do not generate positional data (greatly reduces xapian